 Mackerel fishing and shipbuilding expanded in the 1880s after the maritime industry was declining in the 1870s.
 The decline was rescued by actors and wealthy Bostonians discovering the cool ocean breezes and scenic views of the town.
 This led to the wealthy building large summer estates within the area.
 Many yachts started to replace the fishing schooners found in the harbor.

-The early 20th century brought forward thinking residents of Cohasset to the spotlight.
+The early 20th century brought forward the homebuying age of Cohasset.
 They acquired large tracts of land to use for public conservation and recreation.
 Many of the large summer estates were transformed into year-round homes in the 1930s and 1940s, as well.
-By the 1950s, the Town of Cohasset became rather suburban with many residents living in the town and working in Boston.
+By the 1950s, the Town of Cohasset became rather suburban with many homes being built in Cohasset and working in Boston.